 Cape Town has consistently been able to provide residents, including those in informal settlements and backyard dwellings, with high levels of access to basic municipal services.
 As soon as urban residents enjoy secure access to basic services, they can tackle the other factors that affect their quality of life.
-This is clearly illustrated by the responses in the 2016 Community Survey,22 where the five top concerns raised by households - violence and crime, the cost of electricity, a lack of employment opportunities, inadequate housing, and drug abuse - included only one that falls within the local government mandate (housing).
-Nevertheless, Cape Town is challenged by expanding informal settlements and the escalating number of households living in backyard structures.23 Although the City provides services to informal settlements, and increasingly also to backyard dwellings, it is challenging to keep pace with service delivery demands.
-The City is examining how to improve service delivery to backyard structures as part of a broader strategy to provide increased housing opportunities for Cape Town residents.
+This is clearly illustrated by the responses in the 2016 Community Survey, 31 where the five top concerns raised by households - violence and crime, the cost of electricity, a lack of employment opportunities, inadequate housing, and drug abuse - included only one that falls within

+&lt;sup>28 City of Cape Town.
+2016.
+City of Cape Town Transport Development Index.
+Transport for Cape Town.